Low spin solutions of Higher Spin Gravity: BPST instanton: HiSGRA BPST instanton

 \esubeqs where $[A,C]_{PR}\equiv A\fdu{P}{Q} C_{QR}+A\fdu{R}{Q} C_{PQ}$.
 It is useful to write down the source in more detail as

 This is the system we need to find a solution of.
+Note that there is no backreaction onto the spin-two sector.
 As with the EFT of Section \ref{sec:EFT}, finding the solution can be split into three steps: BPST instanton, scalar field, helicity $-1$ field.
 We also need to make sure that the source $\mathcal{U}(e,C,C)$ does not activate any higher-spin fields.

 \paragraph{BPST instanton again.} We have already found the FDA form of the BPST instanton.
 Let us reconsider the problem by taking advantage of the generating functions language.
 The ansatz for the BPST instanton reads